The Toyota Land Cruiser is a series of all-terrain four-wheel drive vehicles built by Toyota from 1951 and still in production.

-Let’s take a brief look at the generations of one of the Land Cruiser Series, the Land Cruiser Station Wagon, and learn what makes them such great cars, and how they have kept improving over the years.
+Let’s briefly look at some of the Land Cruiser Series models, to learn what makes them such great cars, and how they have kept improving over the years.

 1967 – 1979 (50 Series)